-An individual interested in becoming established in Portugal may be eligible for the NHTR as long as he has not been considered to be tax resident in Portugal in the preceding five years.
-Additionally, an individual interested in applying the NHTR will have to comply with the above referred general rules of residence.
+An individual interested in becoming established in Portugal may be eligible for the Non-Habitual Tax Regime ("NHTR") - a special regime in force since 2010 that grants tax benefits to qualified individuals who plan to take up residence in Portugal - as long as he has not been considered to be tax resident in Portugal in the preceding five years.
+Additionally, an individual interested in applying the NHTR will have to comply with the above-referred general rules of residence.